-2021 Caddie Training classes begin in March, availability will be limited
+2022 Caddie Training Orientation and Classes begin in March-April, availability will be limited

 Caddies have been an essential part of golf since the early Scottish links were laid out in the mid-1500's, establishing a rich tradition that grew with the founding of the first country clubs in North America in the latter part of the 1800's.